pipedocs/pipedocs.github.io/content/modules/prestats.md

 Context: `TMP`

 For functional connectivity analysis, filtering during the `prestats` module is not recommended.
 (Filter during the `regress` module instead.)
 Bandpass filtering the analyte timeseries but not nuisance regressors re-introduces noise-related variance at removed frequencies when the timeseries is residualised with respect to the regressors via linear fit (Hallquist et al., 2014).
 (The XCP Engine is designed so as to make this involuntary reintroduction of noise impossible.)
 Instead, the recommended approach is filtering both the timeseries and the nuisance regressors immediately prior to fitting and residualisation (Hallquist et al., 2014).
 To enable this analytic pathway, select no filter and instead use the `regress` module's built-in temporal filter.

- * _FFT_-based filters, as implemented in AFNI's `3dBandpass`, use a fast Fourier transform to attenuate frequencies.
-An FFT-based filter may not be suitable for use in designs that incorporate iterative motion censoring, since it will include interpolated frequencies in its calculations."
- * A _Gaussian_ filter, as implemented in FSL, uses a Gaussian-weighted least-squares fit to remove frequencies of no interest from the data.
-This filter has a very slow frequency roll-off.
- * _Chebyshev_ and _elliptic_ filters more ideally discriminate accepted and attenuated frequencies than do _Butterworth_ filters, but they introduce ripples in either the passband (Chebyshev I), stopband (Chebyshev II), or both (elliptic) that result in some signal distortion.
- * `prestats_tmpf_order` specifies the filter order.
-(Relevant only for Butterworth, Chebyshev, and elliptic filters.)
- * `prestats_tmpf_pass` specifies whether the filter is forward-only (`prestats_tmpf_pass[cxt]=1`, analogous to `filter` or `lfilter` in NumPy or MATLAB) or forward-and-reverse (`prestats_tmpf_pass[cxt]=2`, analogous to `filtfilt` in NumPy or MATLAB, recommended).
-(Relevant only for Butterworth, Chebyshev, and elliptic filters.)
- * `prestats_tmpf_ripple` specifies the pass-band ripple, while `prestats_tmpf_ripple2` specifies the stop-band ripple. (`ripple` relevant only for Chebyshev I or elliptic filter, `ripple2` relevant only for Chebyshev II or elliptic filter.)

 ```bash
 # Gaussian filter